avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Flowers
-* Do you like flowers?
-* What’s your favourite flower?
-* When was the last time you gave someone flowers?
-* Do any flowers have a special meaning in your country?
-* Why do you think women like flowers more than men?
 ## Food
 * What’s your favourite food?
 * Have you always liked the same food?